uss-web-team/common/training/css/css1.md

 To get some ideas, read this [blog post](http://www.uxbooth.com/articles/4-tips-and-tricks-for-more-legible-content/) on readability in web documents.

+### Feedback

 When you're done, show your work to a coworker and get their feedback.
+Make changes so that everyone is happy.